Left-conservatism: Peru

 The Communist Party of Peru – Shining Path (PCP), a Marxist–Leninist–Maoist militant group in Peru, has been accused of opposing LGBT rights and engaging in violence against LGBT people.
 Between 1989 and 1992, the Shining Path and fellow communist group MRTA killed up to 500 "non-heterosexual" people.
 According to one woman who was kidnapped by the Shining Path in 1981, a homosexual man's penis was cut into pieces before he was murdered by the group.
 The Shining Path defended its actions by saying that LGBT individuals were not killed because of their sexual identity, instead, they were killed because of their "collaboration with the police."

 The Shining Path has denied allegations of homophobia or overt violence against LGBT people, stating, "It is probable that the PCP has executed a homosexual, but rest assured that it was not done because of their sexual orientation but because of their position against the revolution...
 Our view is that homosexual orientation is not an ideological matter but one of individual preference...
 Party membership is open to all those who support the cause of communist revolution and the principles of Marxism-Leninism-Maoism, Gonzalo Thought, regardless of what their sexual preferences may be."

 The Militarized Communist Party of Peru (MPCP), an offshoot of the Shining Path that follows Marxism–Leninism–Maoism and Xi Jinping Thought, openly espouses socially conservative and anti-LGBT views.
 On May 23, 2021, the MPCP carried out the San Miguel del Ene attack, leaving behind leaflets that stated the attack was carried out to "clean VRAEM and Peru" of outcasts, "parasites and corrupts" as well as "homosexuals, lesbians, drug addicts" and "thieves".
 The leaflets additionally called for a boycott of the 2021 Peruvian general election, accusing Peruvians who planned to vote for Keiko Fujimori of the right-wing populist Popular Force party of treason.

 In 2018, the MPCP announced an alliance with the ethnocacerist Plurinational Association of Tawantinsuyo Reservists (ASPRET), called the United Democratic Andean Revolutionary Front of Peru.
 In 2022, the alliance was terminated over ASPRET's disagreements with the MPCP's alleged ties to Free Peru.

-Both Pedro Castillo and Vladimir Cerrón, leaders of the Marxist Free Peru party, have taken conservative stances on social issues, including opposing same-sex marriage, supporting existing restrictions on abortion in Peru, and voicing an opposition to the discussion of gender in school curricula.
+Both Pedro Castillo and Vladimir Cerrón, leaders of the Marxist Free Peru party, have taken conservative stances on social issues, including opposing same-sex marriage, supporting existing restrictions on abortion in Peru, and voicing an opposition to the discussion of gender issues in school curricula.
 While Free Peru is officially opposed to Fujimorism, IDL-Reporteros reported that the party had formed an alliance with right-wing Fujimorists in the government due to their widespread power within Peru's institutions.